yasirmansoori/git-cheatsheet/readme.md

-git init -> to initialize a repo git status -> to check the status of all files present in repo ls -lart -> shows all files in the directory with permissions ls -> shows all files in the directory
+git init -> to initialize a repo git status -> to check the status of all files present in repo git status -s -> to check the summarized status of all files present in repo ls -lart -> shows all files in the directory with permissions ls -> shows all files in the directory
 git add <filename.ext> -> stage the changes, not commit